jnsya/telegram_voice_journalling/README.md

    - Transcribe your audio
    - Generate reflective insights using Claude
    - Reply with both the insights and original transcription
+   - Store the message in its database with a reference ID

+### Commands

+The bot supports the following commands:

+- `/start` - Introduction and list of available commands
+- `/history [n]` - Show your last n entries (default 5)
+- `/entry MSG123` - Show a specific entry by reference ID
+- `/weekly` - Show all entries from the past week

 ## How It Works